telegram-prime/telegram-numbers-checker/README.md

  - Option to turn OFF GUI logging for mass huge data operation.
  - Supports almost all known proxy providers in both HTTP and SOCKS format.
  - Export results in TXT, CSV, or XLSX formats.
- - Exported data: number, login, Telegram ID.
+ - Exported data: number, login, Telegram ID, real name, last online time, premium, photo, birthday, channel, stories, bio.
  - Ability to work without a proxy (for the brave ones :) )
  - Detailed logging of all program activities for each working session in a separate file (can be used as a report for the client).
  - Hardware-bound, with the option to reset the key through a manager.
 Resetting is free.